 If God is not omniscient then He cannot be the God of the monotheistic faiths (since most monotheists think God is all good, all powerful, and all knowing).

 Either God is omniscient or He is not.

 Therefore, either we can’t enter into a loving relationship with God or God as conceived of by most monotheists doesn’t exist.

 This conclusion will not be accepted by theists who think that God is omniscient and that we can enter into loving relations with Him.
 But how exactly can the dilemma be avoided?
 Is the above account of privacy wrong?
 Are there ways of loving that transcend the notion of intimacy as a sharing of personal information based on privacy?
 St. Thomas Aquinas argued that our love of God is not be construed as the same kind of love we experience in human to human relations.
 Rather, our love of God is analogous to human love insofar as it is both similar and dissimilar to it.
 Is there a way to employ this analogical approach to discover a new meaning of the phrase falling in love with God?
 What would this meaning be?
-These questions pose a challenge to those who would argue that God is both all knowing and that falling in love with Him is indeed “the greatest of romances”.
+And could it be that God cannot know everything about us if we are truly free?
+God, to be sure, knows everything that is logically possible for God to know.
+But perhaps it is not logically possible for God to know all our thoughts if we are truly free beings.
+If this is the case then perhaps a certain degree of privacy is consistent with God’s omniscience.
+In any case, these questions pose a challenge to those who would argue that God is both all knowing and that falling in love with Him is indeed “the greatest of romances”.